JoaquinAmatRodrigo/skforecast/docs/guides/forecaster-in-production.md

 Freq: MS, Name: pred, dtype: float64
 </pre>

 As expected, predictions follow directly from the end of training data.

-If the training sample is relatively small or if it is desired compute the best possible forecasts, the forecaster should be retrained using all the available data before making predictions.
-However, if that strategy is infeasible (for example, because the training set is very large), it is useful to generate predictions without retraining the model each time.

-With skforecast, it is possible to generate predictions starting time ahead of training date.
-When `last_window` is provided, the forecaster use this data to generate the lads needed as predictors.
+When `last window` is provided, the forecaster uses this data to generate the lags needed as predictors and starts the prediction afterwards.

 ``` python
 forecaster.predict(steps=3, last_window=data['y'].tail(5))